Lissachatina fulica: Distribution

 The species is native to East Africa, but it has been widely introduced to other parts of the world through the pet trade, as a food resource, and by accidental introduction.

 Within Africa, the snail can be found along the eastern coast of South Africa, extending northward into Somalia.
 However, some of its distribution into northern African may be due to human introduction, starting in northern Mozambique, Tanzania, Kenya, and extending through Somalia into Ethiopia.
 The snail has been reported in Morocco, Ghana, and the Ivory Coast as early as the 1980s.

 In 1961, Albert R. Mead, published the seminal work entitled "The Giant African Snail: A Problem in Economic Malacology".
 This book compiled known information on the snail, as well as a detailed overview on its global distribution.

 Prior to 1800, the snail was found in Madagascar, spreading westward to Mauritius, reaching Réunion in 1821, then to Seychelles in 1840.
 In 1847, they were introduced to India and in 1900 in Sri Lanka.
 In 1911, the snail was present in northern Malaysia, possibly from India or Myanmar.
 In 1922, the snail was identified in Singapore although it may have been present as early as 1917.
 In 1925, the snail was shipped to Java, from which it spread across Indonesia.
 In 1928, the snail was observed in Sarawak.

 This species has been found in China since 1931 and its initial point of distribution in China was Xiamen.
 The snail has also been established on Pratas Island, of Taiwan.

-The species was established in Hawaii, United States, by 1936.
+The species was established in Hawaii by 1936.
 The snail was present in Papua New Guinea by 1946, spreading from New Ireland and New Britain to the mainland by 1976–77.
-By 1967 the snail was present in Tahiti, spreading through New Caledonia and Vanuatu by 1972 into French Polynesia by 1978, including America Samoa.
+By 1967 the snail was present in Tahiti, spreading through New Caledonia and Vanuatu by 1972 into French Polynesia by 1978, including American Samoa.